meeksoft/Talon-Planner/README.md

 This _needs_ to be worked on, seriously.
 Load speed, caching, number of requests, build speed, etc.
+Should we use a database.

+July 27,2023 big issues:

 - We have over 5K requests to load the json.
 - We rely heavily on the browser's `disk cache`.
 - Each json file needs to be "processed" when building SSG or Desktop App.
 - Loading json from CDN takes over 12mins.
 - Loading json from Desktop App is about 30seconds.

+### Temp Solutions so far

+- Reduce the number of unused files (even if they will be in the future) from the public folder.
+- Added "lazy loading" and an option to download the database [aka JSON] into the app.